Skip to main content

 Testing

-While we treat each person based on their unique needs, the first step in anyone’s kidney transplant journey is a transplant evaluation appointment.
-During this meeting, your care team will work with you to better understand your health goals and whether a kidney transplant is the right choice for you.
+While we treat each person based on their unique needs, the first step in your kidney transplant journey is a transplant evaluation appointment.
+During this meeting, your care team will work with you to understand your health goals and decide if a kidney transplant is the right choice for you.
 Some of the factors we consider include:

 • Activity level